Kingsford-Group/scallop/README.md

 sudo apt-get install automake
 ```

-The installation also requires other libraries, `libz, libcurl, libblas, liblapack`,
+The installation also requires other libraries, `libz, libblas, liblapack`,
 which are dependencies of `libhts` and
 `libClp`.
 Install them if you encounter errors when compiling.